 You’ve probably heard the importance of reading to your child daily.
 After all, reading helps prime her for pre-literacy and sets the building blocks for a lifetime love of learning.

-But beyond building a future reader, reading to your child offers a multitude of benefits you may not realize.
+But beyond building a future reader, reading to her offers many benefits you may not realize.
 Reading with my daughter from infancy until now has been a wonderful way to bond and connect with her all these years.

 In fact, there are many short- and long-term benefits to making story time a part of your regular routine, many that go beyond academics.
 Below you’ll find seven more of the biggest benefits of reading to your child.